Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 # Stock Portfolio Valuation System

-The Stock Portfolio Valuation System (SPVS) is an easy-to-integrate open-source Python framework designed for quantitative analysis of stock portfolio performance.
+The Stock Portfolio Valuation System (SPVS) is an easy-to-integrate open-source Python framework designed for quantitative analysis of stock portfolio performance for stocks on the S&P 500.

 ## Components
 The framework consists of the following five components:

 ### 1. DataExtract:
 This component generates the prices.csv and trades.csv files.
-You can replace it with your own web scraper or data extraction tool to generate the required price and trade data.
+You can replace it with your own web scraper or data extraction tools to procure the required prices and trades data.
 Please refer to the data/prices.csv and data/trades.csv files for formatting examples.
-The component uses standard Python random number generation (RNG) to calculate stock trades, ticker symbols, and in/out dates in a flexible and easy-to-parameterize manner.
+It is currently set up to scrape the web for historical S&P 500 stock prices using the popular open-source yfinance library.
+Portfolios are generated pseudo-randomly using standard Python Random-Number-Generation (RNG) and are represented in trades.csv.

 ### 2. DataLoader:
 The DataLoader component parses the prices.csv and trades.csv files and stores them in the SQLite3 database located in data/sql_data.db (defined in setup.py).
 It also handles the retrieval of data from the database using data_access.py.